anvoz/world-js/README.md

 #### Version 1.1
 * Separated source code into smaller sub modules.
 * Improved Tile management mechanic: used array instead of hash map.

-### To do
-#### Version 1.3
-* [DONE] Re-design layout: focus on mobile-friendly and responsive layout, upgrade to Bootstrap 3.0.
-* [DONE] Remove Helper sub module: use inline functions instead of call them from Helper sub module.
-* [DONE] People stand still sometimes instead always move around.
-* [DONE] People will be harder to reach to 20 years old.
-But if they can make it, they will live much older.

-#### Version 2.0
-* Things: other objects of the world beside human.
-* Talking: people will be able to talk to share what they see.
-* Unknown knowledge: only be unlocked by specific conditions.
-* Population limit: population is only expanded by the game story or some knowledge.
-* Finish the first part of the game story: simulated the Stone Age.

 ## Benchmark